gforsyth/xonda/README.md

 It provides tab completion for most features and also will tab-complete activate/select calls for environments.

+## Prerequisites

+Xonda requries that conda is already installed and importable from xonsh (i.e., `import conda` works).
+In practice, this probably means that you need to have installed xonsh from conda.

+You also should have the conda bin directory prefixed to your path, per the conda installation instruction.

 ## Installation

 Just do a